 PSY 620 Senior Project/Practicum.

-Hybrid course.
 Involves professional activity while working in an organization.
-Supervision and reflection is online.

 At an organization tailored to student interests, supervised by Wesleyan faculty in an online supervisory role; involves project development, management, and reporting.